knative/serving/docs/spec/overview.md

 The system will be configured to disallow users from creating ([NYI](https://github.com/elafros/elafros/issues/664)) or changing Revisions.
-Instead, the creation of immutable Revisions through a Configuration provides:
+Instead, Revisions are created indirectly when a Configuration is created or updated.
+This provides:

 * a single referenceable resource for the route to perform automated rollouts
 * a single resource that can be watched to see a history of all the revisions created
-* (but doesn’t mandate) PATCH semantics for new revisions to be done on the server, minimizing read-modify-write implemented across multiple clients, which could result in optimistic concurrency errors
+* PATCH semantics for revisions implemented server-side, minimizing read-modify-write implemented across multiple clients, which could result in optimistic concurrency errors
 * the ability to rollback to a known good configuration

 In the conventional single live revision scenario, a route has a